Qinti/nazca/README.md

 ```
 We declared a public method, a private method and a public variable with the same names.
 Compiler does not accept it.

-The example has a public method and a couple of private parameters defined, but it still does nothing, and the method is
+Returning to the main example - it has a public method and a couple of private parameters defined, but it still does
-never called.
+nothing, and the method is never called.
 In the next section, we will discuss on how to actually call it.

 #### Construction
 Every class in nazca could have a special method, called `constructor`.
 This is the first method that is executed, when